nkolban/ESP32_Explorer/docs/design.md

 executed.
 The files will then present an attractive user interface for the user to navigate across the distinct parts of the ESP32 environment.

-### Web Server
-The Web Server technology used is the Mongoose networking library from Cesanta.

 ### File system
 The file system used is the FATFS supplied as part of ESP-IDF.